PinewoodPip/epip/docs/index.md

 ![Maddest drip](img/showcase/drip.png)

 ## Miscellaneous Bug Fixes and Adjustments
-Certain vanilla issues have been fixed:
+Certain client-side vanilla issues have been fixed.
+You may read about them at their [dedicated page](Features/VanillaFixes.md).

-- Summons dying in combat (or being newly spawned) no longer causes your current character to be deselected
-- You can now walk into corpses in combat without looting them; you can hold shift if you need to pillage them mid-fight, or disable this in the settings

 ## For developers
 Epip is built using numerous libraries, making client-side scripting and UI modding easier.
 This site's documentation of them is heavily WIP.
 Every UI touched by Epip has a lua table with wrapper APIs to manipulate it.
 Additionally, multiple utility libraries are available: